Decentralised-AI/wizard-mega-13B-GPTQ/README.md

 This will work with all versions of GPTQ-for-LLaMa.
 It has maximum compatibility.

-It was created without `--act-order` to increase quantisation quality, but without group_size so as to reduce VRAM requirements.
+It was created without `--act-order` to ensure compatibility with all UIs out there.

 * `wizard-mega-13B-GPTQ-4bit-128g.safetensors`
   * Works with all versions of GPTQ-for-LLaMa code, both Triton and CUDA branches